komalbhapkar2409/Chat_App_LAN_Python_Project/README.md

 Project Name : Chatting Application on Local Network

-Version : 1.0
+Version : 1.1

-Date	: 30-11-2024
+Date	: 01-12-2024

-Project Use : This app use for seemless secure chatting on Local network without any internet.
+Project Description : This app use for seemless secure chatting on Local network without any internet.
+                      It is implemented for two users.Messages are secured by MD5 Hash.

 ------------------------------------------------------------------------------------